visual-layer/fastdup/RUN.md

 - `run_mode=3` Reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on all inages give by the `input_dir` parameter.
 This mode is used for scoring similarities on a new test dataset given a precomputed simiarity index on a train dataset.
 - `run_mode=4` reads the NN model stored by `faiss.index` from the `work_dir` and computes all pairs similarity on pre extracted feature vectors computer by `run_mode=1`.

-## Advanced topics: providing externally computed feature vectors <a name="external"/>
+## Advanced topics: vector search <a name="external"/>

-It is possible to compute feature vectors on your own.
-For running fastdup with your own feature vectors export the feature vectors into binary format using the function `fastdup.save_binary_feature(save_path, filenames, np_array)`.
+It is possible to use fastdup for feature vector search.
+We assume you have feature vectors computed for your training data.
+Save your computed features using  `fastdup.save_binary_feature(save_path, filenames, np_array)`.
 Where `save_path` is the folder you like to run from, `filenames` is a list of aboslute paths of the images of length `n`, and `np_array` is a matrix of size `n x d` where `d` is the feature vector length.
 Note that the `np_array` should be of type `'float32'`.

 Next run fastdup with `run_mode=2` (which skips the image extraction phase and loads your stored features instead) and make sure to point `work_dir` to the `save_path` which is the location of your stored features.
 Don't forget to assign `d` to your feature length.